DragNeXt: Rethinking Drag-Based Image Editing: G. Limitations and Future Work

-\textbf{Conclusion.} We propose to address Drag-Based Image Editing (DBIE) from a new perspective---rethinking it as deformation, rotation, and translation of user-specified handle regions.
-We explicitly require users to specify both drag areas and types, thereby effectively addressing the ambiguity issue and reduce gaps between user intentions and model behaviors.
-Furthermore, we design a new simple-yet-effective editing framework, dubbed \textbf{DragNeXt}.
-It unifies DBIE as a Latent Region Optimization (LRO) problem and solves LRO through a Progressive Backward Self-Intervention (PBSI) strategy, thus simplifying the procedure of DBIE while further enhancing editing quality by fully considering region-level structure cues and progressive guidance from intermediate drag states.
-Our approach can effectively eliminate the ambiguity issue while still maintaining high editing efficiency.
-Moreover, it also preliminarily shows strength in handling long-distance dragging tasks.
-Therefore, we believe that \textbf{DragNeXt} can serve as a solid foundation for future research in the field of DBIE.
+We summarize the pseudocode of our method in Algorithm~1.
+Here, we elaborate on the limitations of our current work, and introduce the corresponding plan for our future research.

-\textbf{Limitations.} Here, we elaborate on the limitations of our current work. $\diamondsuit$\textbf{Limited types of drag operations.} Although the three currently defined types of drag operations can cover most application scenarios, there may still exist some other useful drag operation types that have not yet been considered, such as scaling and shearing. \emph{The main challenge of incorporating more drag operation types lies in how to unify them into the current format of drag instructions}.
-For example, dragging may lead not only to regular scaling but also to irregular or non-uniform scaling effects; however, properly defining scaling factors along each direction remains a non-trivial problem. $\diamondsuit$\textbf{Simplified deformation operation.} For simplicity, we unify translation and deformation into the same transformation function in our current work, as we do not take physical laws into account during the drag process, which may be crucial for editing tasks requiring precisely simulating real-world scenarios. $\diamondsuit$\textbf{Increased user workload.} Aiming to alleviate the ambiguity issue, we additionally require users to provide a binary mask indicating regions to drag, which inevitably increases users' workload.
+\begin{itemize} \item \textbf{Limited types of used geometric transformation functions.} In our current work, we adopt two geometric transformations---translation and 2D rotation.
+Although these two transforms can realize translation, deformation, and 2D/3D rotation effects in DBIE, there may still exist some other useful transformation functions that have not yet been considered, such as scaling and shearing.
+In the future, we will explore more types of geometric transform functions.
+The main challenge of incorporating more geometric transformations lies in how to unify them into the current format of drag instructions.
+For example, dragging may lead not only to regular scaling but also to irregular or non-uniform scaling effects; however, properly defining scaling factors along each direction remains a non-trivial problem. \item\textbf{Physically-driven drag effects.} Achieving physics-driven editing results remains a key challenging problem in DBIE.
+In this work, we extend point-guided dragging to a region-oriented geometric transformation paradigm to alleviate ambiguity and better leverage contextual information.
+In future work, we aim to realize physics-driven editing by incorporating physically based transformation functions.

-\text{\textbf{Future Work}.} We currently have four plans for our future research.
-Firstly, we will explore more types of drag operations and study how they can be integrated into our editing framework.
-Secondly, we plan to enhance the physical realism of drag-based editing by incorporating physical laws into our \textbf{DragNeXt}.
-Thirdly, aiming to further reduce user workload, we plan to integrate SAM into our model to automatically generate masks for regions to be dragged.
-Finally, we plan to conduct more experiments to evaluate the performance of our model on long-range drag-based image editing (DBIE) and to identify the key factors for achieving high-quality results in this complex setting.